yuninxia/HPCToolkit/doc/src/users/introduction.md

 On CPUs, HPCToolkit principally monitors an execution of a multithreaded and/or multiprocess program using asynchronous sampling.
 When an asynchronous sample interrupts a thread, HPCToolkit unwinds the thread's call stack and attributes the metric value associated with the sample event to the calling context in which the sample was delivered.
 Asynchronous sampling is typically triggered by the expiration of a Linux timer or reaching a threshold value for a hardware performance counter.
 Sampling has several advantages over instrumentation for measuring program performance: it requires no modification of source code, it avoids potential blind spots due to uninstrumented code, and it has lower overhead.
-HPCToolkit typically adds measurement overhead of only a few percent to an execution for reasonable sampling rates (N. R. Tallent, Mellor-Crummey, and Fagan 2009).
+HPCToolkit typically adds measurement overhead of only a few percent to an execution for reasonable sampling rates ([Tallent, Mellor-Crummey, and Fagan 2009](https://doi.acm.org/10.1145/1542476.1542526)).
 Sampling enables fine-grain measurement and attribution of costs in both serial and parallel programs.

-On GPUs, HPCToolkit collects profiles and traces of GPU operations, such as data copies or kernel launches, using vendor-provided libraries, such as NVIDIA's CUPTI, AMD's Rocprofiler-sdk, and Intel's Level Zero.
+On GPUs, HPCToolkit collects profiles and traces of GPU operations, such as data copies or kernel launches, using vendor-provided libraries, such as NVIDIA's [CUPTI](https://docs.nvidia.com/cupti), AMD's [Rocprofiler-sdk](https://rocm.docs.amd.com/projects/rocprofiler-sdk/en/latest/index.html), and Intel's [Level Zero](https://oneapi-src.github.io/level-zero-spec).
 HPCToolkit correlates GPU measurements to application source code by using call stack unwinding to attribute metrics associated with a GPU operation back to the calling context where the operation was initiated.

 For parallel programs, one can use HPCToolkit to measure the fraction of time threads are idle, working, or communicating.